 - M.A.G.A.
 (Maga!) – “Make America Great Again!”
 (A non-traditional but popular greeting among Donald Trump-supporting Klansmen, which is pretty much all of them)

-Vocabulary of the Ku Klux Klan
+Vocabulary and Secret Language of the Ku Klux Klan

 Most of the Klan vocabulary has been created by replacing the first letter of any word with the letter K, and replacing the first letter of any wording beginning with K with Kl (the “Kl of “Klan”; for example, Klansmen call kangaroos “klangaroos” even though kangaroos are neither white nor racist).